Firefighters control and put out fires, help rescue people and animals, and educate the public about fire safety and fire prevention.

 - how to educate people about fire prevention.

 - are usually rostered to work four days on, then four days off, which include weekends and public holidays.
-They work two 12-hour day shifts from 8am to 8pm and then two 12-hour night shifts from 8pm to 8am
+They work 12 hour shifts, either 8am to 8pm or 8pm to 8am

-- may work in dangerous conditions involving fire, poisonous smoke, chemicals and structurally unsound environments.
-However, these risks are minimised by training and safety equipment
+- may work in dangerous conditions involving fire, poisonous smoke and chemicals

 What's the job really like?